dominicfrugoli/PureDataAbstractions/README.md

 # Pure Data Abstractions

-A location for storing all my PureData abstractions.
+A location for storing all my Pure Data abstractions.
 Most are quite versatile, but some are made for specific projects so they aren't as easily usable.
 Take a look at the help patches for each object to see how to use the abstraction.
 Thanks for taking a look and hopefully some can be of some use!

 # List of Objects